Tochukwunwafororizu/osticket-prereqs/README.md

 </p>
 <p>
-Next step is to log into the VM with Remote Desktop using the public IP address.
+Next step is to log into the VM with Remote Desktop Protocol (RDP) using the public IP address.
 Within the VM (osTicket), download  https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD (osTicket-installation file). unzip the file onto the Remote Deskstop.
 Please note, I will use the file in this folder to install osTicket and some of the dependencies.